 Hana Vojáčková is an artist working across film, video-installation and photography.
-Her projects focus on themes surrounding human physicality and the strategies behind its visualisation.
+Her diverse projects share a focus on themes surrounding human physicality and its visualisation.
 Vojáčková's work explores new sets of hypothetical connections and suggests their own special orders.

 Vojáčková’s work has been presented in exhibitions and film festivals internationally.
 Her documentary collage We Love Life screened at The Museum of Modern Art, New York as part of MoMA’s Doc Fortnight, at the Vienna International Film Festival and at the Buenos Aires International Festival of Independent Cinema among others.
 It was awarded a Special Mention of the Jury at Documenta Madrid and IBAFF film festivals and the Best Mid-Length Documentary award at the FrontDoc festival in 2022.
 Vojáčková's video-installation DUO won the Daniel Ford International Award for Innovation in Photography at Central Saint Martins in 2015.
 Solo exhibitions include Victoria & Albert Museum, London, UK and LesMes Collection, London, UK.
 Group exhibitions include Mindepartementet gallery, Stockholm, Sweden; Salon Flux, Parallel Vienna, Austria; Blitz Gallery, Valletta, Malta; Lethaby Gallery, London, UK; Bargehouse Gallery, London, UK; KUMU Museum of Art, Tallinn, Estonia; Polymer Cultural Factory, Tallinn, Estonia; Museum of London, UK; Riverside Studios, London, UK; Stephen Lawrence Gallery, London, UK; Maddox Arts Gallery, London, UK; University of the Arts Gallery, London, UK.
 Vojáčková’s work features in public and private collections.